 - Save time!
 Obviously, if you’re writing every single line of code by yourself, it’s going to take a lot longer to launch your website.
 Frameworks can help get you started with the basics.

 - Add extra components that you might not have otherwise.
 It’s always nice to have the option to tack on another button or two without creating any extra hassle for yourself.

 - Know for sure that the code works.
 Instead of spending a lot of time writing your own code only to discover that it doesn’t work (or isn’t compatible with 60% of web browsers), you’ll know that you’re using pre-tested, functional code.

-Before moving on, I also want to clarify how not to use front-end frameworks!
+It's also important to clarify how not to use front-end frameworks.
 Treating them as a replacement for having code-building skills won’t do you any favors.
 Get familiar with HTML and CSS first, and then you can start using the shortcuts.
 Treat your framework as an assistant, not a crutch.

 Examples of Front-End Frameworks